 In collaboration with partners including the Innovation Unit, thinkpublic and The Young Foundation, Nesta also produced several reports and practice guides to promote the use of prototyping for the public sector – outlining what it was and how it could be used.
 The Prototyping Framework, for example, presents a simple checklist and a visual map to guide the reader through this process.

 Over the last seven years prototyping programmes have become a mainstay of our practical programmes as a foundation.
 The most common form of these is an R&D fund or prototyping fund, which combines grant finance for developing a new idea (building paper prototypes or minimum viable products), with expert methodological support to trial and test it in context.
 Grants are awarded to social ventures or to public servants trying a new method out in-house, with ample opportunity for awardees to share lessons learnt as a cohort.
 We set out the principles of how Nesta runs prototyping funds and awards associated grants in 2018’s Funding Innovation: a practice guide.

-Between 2011–2014, Nesta set out to find and support innovations that increased the number of people who volunteer their time money, resources or skills.
+For example, between 2011–2014, Nesta set out to find and support innovations that increased the number of people who volunteer their time, money, resources or skills for good causes.
 The Innovation in Giving Fund, a £10 million fund supported by the Cabinet Office, prototyped 50 new ideas that made imaginative use of digital technologies.